bazurbat/jagen/doc/BuildSystem.md

 Those stages can be subdivided to "common" and "config-specific".
 Each package has at least the following common stages: "clean", "update" (for SCM type sources) or "unpack" (for other sources) and "patch".
-The "autoreconf" stage is defined only if "generate" or "autoreconf" properties are set for the build.
+The "generate" stage is defined only if "generate" property is set for the build.

 If some build type is set (`build.type` is not `nil`) and there are some configs defined for the package then "configure" and "compile" stages are added.
 Additionally, `install.type` is set from